Kongchen Lyang

 * Flexible Payment plan available.

-Kindly Note: Our journeys are for solo travellers, couples and friend duos only and each individual, whether traveling solo or with a friend/partner, must register individually.
+Kindly Note: Our journeys are mainly for solo travelers but we also welcome couples and friend duos who fit the group dynamic.
+Each person, whether traveling solo or with a companion, must register individually.

-We regret that we are unable to accommodate families, children and other private groups.
+We regret that we're unable to accommodate families, children, and private groups of three or more.

 INCLUSIONS